-I use the tree fragments to deparse fragments of code inside my trepan debuggers.
+I use the tree fragments to deparse fragments of code at run time inside my trepan debuggers.
 For that, bytecode offsets are recorded and associated with fragments of the source code.
 This purpose, although compatible with the original intention, is yet a little bit different.
 See this for more information.

 Python fragment deparsing given an instruction offset is useful in showing stack traces and can be encorporated into any program that wants to show a location in more detail than just a line number at runtime.
 This code can be also used when source-code information does not exist and there is just bytecode.
 Again, my debuggers make use of this.